top of page

 Addition begins with the rightmost digits of the addends and moves leftwards.

 To add or subtract fractions, the fractions must share a common denominator.
 To find the common denominator, the least common multiple (LCM) of the denominators must be deduced.
+Then, the fractions are multiplied so each denominator contains the least common multiple.

 Least Common Denominator (LCD): The least common multiple of the denominators of two or more fractions.